nklnkl/fullstack-takehome-2/README.md

+# READ PLEASE - UPDATE FROM ASSIGNEE

+## Installation and Deployment

+1. Have a working version of Docker installed and running.
+2. Run `docker compose up` at project root.
+3. That's it.
+Check at `localhost:3000`.

 # Vest Fullstack Take Home Assignment

 Vest Labs is a quantitative crypto research firm building a Vest Exchange - a highly capital efficient perpetual futures exchange that uses zero-knowledge proofs to ensure the fairest pricing for traders and liquidity providers.